My Sleep Philosophy

 Some parents ask about whether the program involves “crying it out," so I want to address the issue of crying right away.
 Crying is your child’s way of protesting change.
 Changes to your child's sleep and the behavioral sleep habits that your child has learned will most likely bring at least some amount of protest from your child.
 When your child cries from changes to sleep habits, he/she is saying, "I don't know how to do this."

-Hearing a baby cry doesn't bring me any pleasure.
-I doubt it brings you any pleasure either!
-One of my main goals is to help your child go to sleep in the fastest amount of time with the least amount of stress.
+Hearing a baby cry is upsetting to me.
+I imagine it is upsetting to most of us!
 I will show you how to watch for signs of success, even in the midst of your child's protest.
 Signs of success are signs that your child is actively working to put himself or herself to sleep, and these can look like: sucking on hands and fingers, kicking legs, turning head from side to side, rolling onto one side, bringing a blanket or lovey up to the face, and more.

 Please understand that I will never ask you to leave your child to cry alone, nor will I ask you to ignore their cries.
 We will work together to develop a plan that you feel comfortable with, based on what you know about your child.